canonical/data-science-stack/docs/explanation/dss-artefacts.rst

 Notebook files
 --------------
 DSS Notebook .ipynb files are stored in the DSS shared volume.
-Check out the guide to :doc:`../how-to/jupyter-notebook/access-data`.

 Models
 ------